hazim2016/containerize-and-deploy-ngnix-container/README.md

 <img src="https://imgur.com/8ExVDAS.png"  alt="image has been created"/>
 </p>
 <p>
-This command run docker run in detached mode with port mapping with our server side and nginx server side nginx default port is port 80.
+This command runs docker in detached mode with port mapping with our server side and nginx server side nginx default port is port 80.
 When we run this command the nginx container will be launched on our public ip address through port 80.
 </p>
 <br />